Great Comet of 1807

+Observational history

 Discovery

-Its discovery is often credited to the Augustinian monk P. Reggente Parisi at Castrogiovanni in Sicily.
+Its discovery is often credited to the Augustinian friar P. Reggente Parisi at Castrogiovanni in Sicily.
 He recorded observing the comet very close to the horizon in the early twilight of 9 September 1807, not far from the equally bright star Spica: at that time the planets Venus, Mars and Saturn were also near the comet.
 Moonlight interfered with observations for the following week and thanks to his favorable southerly location, Parisi might have been able to make his discovery several days before a number of other observers in Europe independently discovered the comet.

 Orbital data points suggest that the comet should have been first discovered by the unassisted eye in the southern hemisphere several weeks before it became visible in the northern hemisphere; however there are no such historical reports.
 In Australia the comet should have been visible during all of August in the early evening twilight on the western horizon with a brightness approaching magnitude 1.

-Observations
+Follow-up observations

 Jean-Louis Pons, at Marseille, saw the comet in evening twilight on 21 September; shortly afterwards his colleague Jacques-Joseph Thulis (1768–1810) made the first positional determination for the comet in terms of the celestial coordinate system.
 Dunbar, in America, noted that the comet was first seen there "about the 20th September" and commented that the surveyor Seth Pease (1764–1819) began making observations on the 22nd.
-On September 20 the comet reached a brightness between magnitude 1 and 2.
+On 20 September the comet reached a brightness between magnitude 1 and 2.